+Recommendation:

-- Recommendation: The Office of Workforce Competitiveness should continue to pursue technical legislative changes which would resolve the conflicts between the statutory requirements and the programmatic reporting requirements or submission dates.
-(See Recommendation 6.) - Agency Response: "The Office of Workforce Competitiveness agrees in part with this recommendation.
-Since 2004, the OWC has submitted requests to the Legislature for a technical change to Sec.
+The Office of Workforce Competitiveness should continue to pursue technical legislative changes which would resolve the conflicts between the statutory requirements and the programmatic reporting requirements or submission dates.
+(See Recommendation #6.)

+Agency Response:

+"OWC agrees in part with this recommendation.
+Since 2004, OWC has submitted requests to the Legislature for a technical change to Sec.
 31-3bb of the Connecticut General Statutes which would require that the Report Card for Employment and Training Programs be submitted "on or before April 1, 2004 and annually thereafter."
-This change in language would then accurately reflect when the Legislative Report Card would be completed based upon availability of the wage information used for the last quarter of the program year reported."
+This change in language would then accurately reflect when the Legislative Report Card would be completed based upon availability of the wage information used for the last quarter of the program year reported.
+OWC, to the extent of its authority, continues to pursue technical legislative changes to address this issue and recommends that the State Auditors of Public Accounts include this and other technical reporting changes for all agencies as part of its legislative proposals."